Life on the Camino

 blog

-When I was walking the Camino I often thought, how great would it be if real life was like that too.
-Now we live here in a pilgrim hostel on the Camino, this is the new normal.
-I notice that my system responds well to this.
-I know what to do here, how to behave without thinking about it.
-I dare more here, I am myself here because I feel less judgment.
-Judgment of myself and of others.
+When I was walking the Camino, I often thought, how wonderful it would be if real life were like that.
+Now we live here in a pilgrim hostel on the Camino, and this is the new normal.
+I feel at home here.
+I know what to do, how to behave without thinking about it.
+I'm more daring here; I'm myself here because I feel less judgment—judgment of myself and of others.

-The energy on the Camino softens people, the layers slowly fall off.
-There is no need to defend yourself here, because there is less judgement.
-You can be who you are, everyone is ultimately a pilgrim, that creates a connection on a deeper vulnerable level.
-After all, you see each other on good and bad days.
-There is less rushing, there is less outward show – back to basics.
+The energy on the Camino softens people, the layers slowly fall away.
+There's no need to defend yourself here, because there's less judgment.
+You can be who you are; after all, everyone is a pilgrim, which creates a connection on a deeper, vulnerable level.
+After all, you see each other on good days and bad.
+There's less rushing, less outward display—back to basics.
+Everyone is equal.
+Special things also happen here, things for a reason.
+You see that everything is meant to be.
+This is true in life too, but because of all the distractions, it's less visible.
+It's hard to describe, but if you've walked the Camino, you know what I mean.

-What I wanted to invite in myself is to learn to give more and share without expecting anything in return.
+What I wanted to invite within myself is to learn to give and share more without expecting anything in return.
 Letting go of the idea of scarcity and the fear of lack.
-What it is ultimately about is moving from me to we.
-Something that is sorely needed in our society.
-We also learn this through trial and error.
-It is maintaining the balance between continuing to take good care of ourselves and others.
+Ultimately, it's about moving from me to we.
+Something that's desperately needed in our society.
+We're learning this through trial and error.
+It's about maintaining the balance between taking good care of ourselves and others.

 Of course, there are also people here who behave according to different norms and values than yours.
-The Camino is also a reflection of society in that respect, it is the world in miniature.
-We have had everyone here, astrologers, midwives, unemployed people, hackers and so on.
+In that respect, the Camino is also a reflection of society; it's the world in miniature.
+We've had everyone here: astrologers, midwives, unemployed people, hackers, and so on.
 From New Zealand to Canada, from Mexico to South Korea, all nationalities pass through here.
-It is a great gift to get to know so many people with different backgrounds and cultures.
+It's a great gift to meet so many people from different backgrounds and cultures.